Healing from Within: Addressing PTSD in Women through Somatic Therapy and Mindfulness

 About the Expert

-Experienced licensed counselor specializing in trauma and mood disorders affecting women.
+Experienced licensed counselor specializing in utilizing somatic interventions to address trauma and mood disorders affecting women.
 Offers therapy using a combination of somatic therapy, ACT, DBT, and EMDR.
 Committed to helping women reach their goals in an embodied approach.

 View all articles